wallarm/product-documentation/docs/latest/installation/cloud-platforms/aws/terraform-module/examples.md

 ## Mirror solution

 [This example](https://github.com/wallarm/terraform-aws-wallarm/tree/main/examples/mirror) demonstrates how to deploy the Wallarm Terraform module as an Out-of-Band solution analyzing mirrored traffic.
-It is expected that the NGINX, Envoy, Istio and/or Traefik web server already provides traffic mirroring.
+It is expected that NGINX, Envoy, Istio and/or Traefik already provides traffic mirroring.

 ![!Mirror scheme](../../../../images/waf-installation/aws/terraform/wallarm-for-mirrored-traffic.png)